danfuzz/samizdat/doc/language-guide/02-data.md

-Ints are written with an optional base specifier &mdash; `0x` for hexadecimal or `0b` for binary &mdash; followed by an optional minus sign (`-`) to indicate a negative value (only valid if a base specifier is present), and finally followed by one or more digits in the indicated (or implied) base.
+Ints are written with an optional base specifier &mdash; `0x` for hexadecimal or `0b` for binary &mdash; followed by an optional minus sign (`-`) to indicate a negative value, and finally followed by one or more digits in the indicated (or implied) base.

 Underscores (`_`) may be placed freely after any digit in an int literal without changing the meaning.
 If a base specifier is present, underscores